Stage 3 - Specifying Question Logic and Piped Text

 where

-X is the question index of the question before the questionnaire branches (again, this does not need to be the question that asks participants to indicate whether the event occurred or not).
+X is the question index of the question before the questionnaire branches (again, this does not need to be the question that asks participants to indicate whether the

 Y is the response value that indicates that the event was present